ejwillemse/mcarptif/README.md

 5. Network location of dumpsite, landfills or intermediate facilities, and the depot.
 6. Time required to offload waste.

-Points 3 and 4 is a tall order for most municipalities.
+Points 3 and 4 are a tall order for most municipalities.
 The street network can be collected from OSM, but thereafter it has to be split into road segments and then converted into the correct format for these algorithms.
 We've hacked our way through this a few times, but unfortunately we have nothing to automate this process.

 The speed and waste quantities are a really tricky one.
 We've been working on a way to use GPS records of the vehicle fleet, which could also be linked to weigh-bridge data.
 It's a simple process.
 See [this post](https://www.linkedin.com/pulse/using-data-science-analyse-waste-collection-willemse-phd-pr-eng-/) for some preliminary results.